 Integrative oncology combines conventional medicine with complementary medicine.
 Specifically, with therapies that have demonstrated a benefit for the patient as an effective complementary treatment.

 This is why the global vision of the oncology patient requires physical and psycho-emotional care.
 That is, body, mind and spirit.
 Thus, complementary medicine techniques improve the quality of life, and can help the patient’s survival.

-In the United States, the integration between conventional and complementary medicine is so important that more than 50% of cancer patients combine their cancer treatment with complementary treatments (1).
-There is a recognized national reference center: National Center for Complementary and Integrative Health that is responsible for promoting and researching complementary medical therapies.
+In the United States, the integration between conventional and complementary medicine is very important.
+As a result, more than 50% of cancer patients combine their cancer treatment with complementary treatments.
+Among others, the National Center for Complementary and Integrative Health.
+It promotes and researches complementary medical therapies.